taysta/TaystJK/README.md

 * Sil
 * smcv

+## Special Thanks
-Special thanks, wouldn't have been possible without these guys:
+This wouldn't have been possible without these guys:
 * Bucky
 * Eternal
 * Duo
 * Razish
-* Kane